handiko/Markov-Chain-In-Financial-Market/README.md

 ### A Practical Example: Estimating the Transition Matrix

 The key challenge for practitioners is estimating the transition matrix $P$ from historical data.
 This is typically done using the **Maximum Likelihood Estimation** method.
-For each state transition, we simply count the number of times it occurred and divide by the total number of times the system was in the starting state.
+For each state transition, we simply count the number of times it occurred and divide by the total number of times the system was started.

 Let $n_{ij}$ be the number of observed transitions from state $s_i$ to $s_j$.
 Let $n_i$ be the total number of times the system was in state $s_i$.